 A California Organization is a for-profit or non-profit organization that employs and pays more than 50% of its employees in California and that directs and controls the award activities from California.

-For a California Organization, Allowable Project Costs include:
+Allowable Project Costs include:

-- Costs for research activities conducted wholly in California; and - Costs for research activities conducted outside of California, provided that the California Organization exercises direction and control over the activities.
+- ✓ Costs for research activities conducted wholly in California; and - Costs for research activities conducted outside of California, provided that the California Organization exercises direction and control over the activities.

 Unallowable Costs